Sam21606/Algorithms-for-mms/readme.md

 # Hello there these are some Algorithms for the MMS the Micro Mouse Simulator, Shoutout goes to everyone from the Team.
 ## Info:
--This is a Project for my University Module in which I study the diffrences between diffrent Maze solving Algorithm.
+This is a Project for my University Module in which I study the diffrences between diffrent Maze solving Algorithm.
 ## Content:
--Simple Djikstra
+- Simple Djikstra
--Simple A*
+- Simple A*
-    -Also a version that shows the Mice reverting Path to a Node not next to the current Node -A* with time calculation
+    - Also a version that shows the Mice reverting Path to a Node not next to the current Node
+- A* with time calculation
-    -Uses Speed, Acceleration, Decelerationn
+    - Uses Speed, Acceleration, Decelerationn
-    -Still unfinished so results uncertain
+    - Still unfinished so results uncertain